Sebastianhju/Runeterra-5e/2.0/Rares.md

 **Wrath**: Once a turn when you hit an attack against a target with _rageknife_ they gain a stack of _Rage_.

-**Rage**: Once an enemy has two stacks of rage, they consume all stacks and must make a wisdom saving throw, dc equals 10 + proficiency bonus + constitution modifier.
+**Rage**: Once an enemy has two stacks of rage, they consume all stacks and must make a wisdom saving throw, dc equals 9 + two times your proficiency bonus.
 On a failure they loose control of their self and must act as if they were under the confusion spell during their next turn.

 _You gain +1 to hit and damage rolls using this magical weapon._